 - -I <treefile>: After phase one and two of learning, save the resulting tree-based representation of the instance-base or IGTREE in a file.
 This file can later be read back in using the -i option (see above).
 See section 6.2.4 for a description of the resulting file's format.
-This also automatically saves the current weights into treefile.wgt unless this is overridden by W. - -W <file>: Save the currently used feature-weights in a file. - -U <valueclassprobfile>: Write the automatically computed value-class probability matrix to this file. - -n <file>: Save the feature-value and target category symbols in a C4.5 style "names file" with the name <file>.
+This also automatically saves the current weights into treefile.wgt unless this is overridden by W. - $-\mathtt{W}$ <file> : Save the currently used feature-weights in a file. - -U <valueclassprobfile>: Write the automatically computed value-class probability matrix to this file. - -n <file>: Save the feature-value and target category symbols in a C4.5 style "names file" with the name <file>.
 Take caution of the fact that TiMBL does not mind creating a file with ',' '.' '-' and ':' values in features.
 C4.5 will choke on this. - -p <n>: Indicate progress during training and testing after every n processed patterns.
 The default setting is 10000. - -e <n>: During testing, compute and print an estimate on how long it will take to classify n test patterns.
-Set off by default. - -v: Show the TiMBL version number. - +/-v <n>: Verbosity Level; determines how much information is written to the output during a run.
+Set off by default.

+- -V: Show the TiMBL version number. - +/-v <n>: Verbosity Level; determines how much information is written to the output during a run.
 Unless indicated otherwise, this information is written to standard error.
 The use of + turns a given verbosity level on, whereas turns it off (only useable in non-commandline contexts, such as client/server communication or -t @testcommandfile).
-This parameter can take on the following values: - s: work silently (turns off all set verbosity levels). - o: show all options set. - f: show Calculated Feature Weights. (default) - p: show MVDM matrices. - e: show exact matches. - cm: show confusion matrix between actual and predicted classes. - di: add distance to output file.

-db: add distribution of best matched to output file n: add nearest neigbors to output file (sets -x and --) You may combine levels using '+' e.g. +v p+db or -v o+di.

-- +/- %: Write the percentage of correctly classified test instances to a file with the same name as the output file, but with the suffix ".%". - -o <filename> : Write the test output to filename.
+This parameter can take on the following values (case-insensitive): - s: work silently (turns off all set verbosity levels). - o: show all options set. - f: show Calculated Feature Weights. (default) - p: show MVDM matrices. - e: show exact matches. - cm: show confusion matrix between actual and predicted classes. - di: add distance to the output file. - db: add distribution of best matched to the output file - n: add nearest neigbors to the output file (sets -x) - k: add a summary of class distribution information of all nearest neighbors to the output file (sets -x) - You may combine levels using '+' e.g. +v p+db or -v o+di. - +/- %: Write the percentage of correctly classified test instances to a file with the same name as the output file, but with the suffix ".%". - -o <filename> : Write the test output to filename.
 Useful for different runs with the same settings on the same testfile, where the default output file name would normally be the same. - -O <path>: Write all output to the path given here.
 The default is to write all output to the directory where the test file is located.